simp/simp-doc/docs/user_guide/Troubleshooting/Puppet_Certificate_Issues.rst

 Most of the time, clients will have certificate issues due to the system clock not being properly set.
-Before taking any other measures, make sure that your system clock is correct on both the mmaster and the clients!
+Before taking any other measures, make sure that your system clock is correct on both the master and the clients!

 If you need to fix client certificate issues outside of time, first make sure that you don't have a certificate already in place on your Puppet server.